Normal Growth

 What is considered a normal growth rate?

-Normal growth is categorized in a range used by pediatricians to gauge how a child is growing.
-The following are some average ranges of weight and height, based on growth charts developed by the CDC:
+Normal growth is grouped in a range that pediatricians use to see how a child is growing.
+Here are some average height and weight ranges, based on growth charts developed by the CDC.

 Age |